AndySky21/AlternativeRequired/README.md

 * insert the `<script type="text/javascript" src="`*`[path]`*`/script.js"></script>` tag in the form page, wherever you like.
 You don't need external libraries for it to work.
 * use the same `name` attribute value on controls which allow the user to choose. *Remember, server-side script will have to deal with values sharing the same name!* Make sure they do not overwrite each other (e.g. if processing through PHP, you can specify names ending with square brackets, like `name="foo[]"`).
 * in case of dynamically-updated pages, run `requiredAlternative.insertElement()` on newly-inserted elements.
 Run `requiredAlternative.insertForm()` on (guess what?!) new forms, if you insert one, instead.
+  * `test` folder provides a very basic example of how it works.

 ### Known issues
 - Dynamic pages must be manually updated as stated above (however I tried to make it simple :) )